Primitive algebraic points on curves: Introduction

+where $\mathcal{A}_{3}$ and $\mathcal{A}_{17}$ are simple abelian varieties of dimension $3$ and $17$, respectively.
+Moreover $\mathcal{A}_{17}$ has analytic rank $0$, and $\mathcal{A}_{3}$ has positive analytic rank.
+Assuming the Birch and Swinnerton--Dyer conjecture, $J_0(239)(\Q)$ is infinite, and so hypothesis (a) of Theorem~\ref{thm:gonality} is not satisfied.
+However, $J_0(239)$, clearly satisfies hypothesis (b) for $d=2$, $3$, $4$.
+By Theorem~\ref{thm:gonality}, we conclude that $X_{0}(239)$ has finitely many quadratic, cubic and primitive quartic points. \end{example}

+We point out the following theorem \cite[Proposition 2.3]{DerickxSutherland} which gives a stronger conclusion than Theorem~\ref{thm:gonality} under different assumptions. \begin{thm}[Derickx and Sutherland] Let $C$ be a curve defined over $\Q$ with genus $g$ and $\Q$-gonality $m \ge 2$.
+Let $J$ be the Jacobian of $C$ and suppose $J(\Q)$ is finite.
+Suppose $d<m$.
+Then $C$ has finitely many degree $d$ points. \end{thm}

-Let $J$ be the Jacobian of $C$.
-Suppose either of the following hold: \begin{enumerate}[(a)] \item $J(\Q)$ is finite; \item or $d \le g-1$ and $J$ is simple. \end{enumerate} Then $C$ has finitely many primitive degree $d$ points.
-Moreover, if $\gcd(d,m)=1$ or $d$ is prime then $C$ has finitely many degree $d$ points. \end{thm} Note that the assumption $d \le g-1$ in (b) immediately follows from \eqref{eqn:gencondgon} if $m \ge 3$.
-The following corollary is obtained by restricting Theorem~\ref{thm:gonality} and its proof to the hyperelliptic case. \begin{cor} Let $C$ be a hyperelliptic curve defined over $\Q$ with genus $g$, and let $\pi : C \rightarrow \PP^1$ be the hyperelliptic morphism.
+The following corollary to Theorem~\ref{thm:gonality} is obtained by restricting Theorem~\ref{thm:gonality} and its proof to the hyperelliptic case. \begin{cor} Let $C$ be a hyperelliptic curve defined over $\Q$ with genus $g$.
 Let $J$ be the Jacobian of $C$ and let $d$ be a positive integer.
-Suppose either of the following hold: \begin{enumerate}[(a)] \item $3 \le d \le g$ and $J(\Q)$ is finite; \item or $3 \le d \le g-1$ and $J$ is simple. \end{enumerate} Then $C$ has finitely many primitive degree $d$ points.
-More precisely, the following hold. \begin{enumerate}[(i)] \item If $d$ is odd, then $C$ has finitely many degree $d$ points. \item If $d$ is even, then for all but finitely many degree $d$ points $P$ on $C$, the image $\pi(P) \in \PP^1(\overline{\Q})$ has degree $d/2$, and therefore the degree $d$ field $\Q(P)$ contains the degree $d/2$ subfield $\Q(\pi(P))$. \end{enumerate} \end{cor}
+Suppose either of the following hold: \begin{enumerate}[(a)] \item $3 \le d \le g$ and $J(\Q)$ is finite; \item or $3 \le d \le g-1$, and $A(\Q)$ is finite for every abelian subvariety $A/\Q$ of $J$ of dimension $\le d/2$. \end{enumerate} Then $C$ has finitely many primitive degree $d$ points.
+More precisely, the following hold. \begin{enumerate}[(i)] \item If $d$ is odd, then $C$ has finitely many degree $d$ points. \item If $d$ is even, then for all but finitely many degree $d$ points $P$ on $C$, the field $\Q(P)$ contains a subfield of index $2$. \end{enumerate} \end{cor} We note that Gunther and Morrow \cite[Proposition 2.6]{GuntherMorrow} prove that conclusions (i) and (ii) hold for $100\%$ of genus $g$ hyperelliptic curves over $\Q$ with a rational Weierstrass point, provided only that $d \le g-1$, though their proof is rather different.

+In contrast to Corollary~\ref{cor:hyp} we note the following. \begin{lem} Let $C$ be a hyperelliptic curve defined over $\Q$.
+Let $d \ge 4$ be an even integer.
+Then $C$ has infinitely many imprimitive degree $d$ points. \end{lem} \begin{proof} We may suppose $C$ has an affine model